wagtail/wagtail/docs/topics/images.rst

             {% image page.photo height-480 %}

-        Resize the height of the image to the dimension specified.
+        Reduces the height of the image to the dimension specified.

     ``scale``
         (takes percentage)